Home » Getting Ahead of the Curve in the Tween Years

 To make the later teen years better, when emotions can run high, be sure to root out irresponsibility in the tween years.
 Help your tween realize that choices to be irresponsible have ugly consequences, and good choices bring positive consequences.
 It is up to him to choose the kind of consequences he would like to face.
 It’s not up to you to fix the problems he creates for himself, nor to lessen the consequences in any way.
 The sooner he learns, the fewer times you’ll have to go through the process and the happier everyone will be throughout the teen years and into adulthood.

-Should you need help finding troubled teen schools or therapeutic boarding schools for boys or homes for boys or military academy schools, please let us know.
+Should you need help finding teen boarding schools or alternative boarding schools or best boarding schools or drug and alcohol treatment centers, please let us know.
 Therapeutic programs and schools like this will provide treatment for troubled teens.
 Boarding Schools (Emotional Growth Schools and Therapeutic Boarding Schools) provide supervision and counseling for at-risk teenage boys and girls.
 Rehabs for teens provide addiction counseling and drug abuse recovery.
 Residential Treatment Centers offer clinical treatment with both academic and behavioral support, plus medication management and medical monitoring.
 They treat adolescents with serious psychological and behavioral issues, are highly structured, and they offer recreational and adventure activities.

 Getting Ahead of the Curve in the Tween Years | Rescue Youth